 Financial Aid Policies and Procedures

 It is the college’s goal that no student should be restricted from attending this institution because of limited financial resources.
-To meet this goal the college maintains a program of grants, scholarships, loans and part-time employment for eligible students who are accepted and enrolled in the college as certificate or degree-seeking students in good standing.
+To meet this goal the college maintains a program of grants, scholarships, loans and part-time employment for eligible students who are accepted and enrolled in a financial aid eligible certificate or degree.
 Students enrolled in programs not leading to a degree or certificate awarded by Howard Community College are not eligible for financial aid.
-Howard Community College awards financial aid in a manner that does not discriminate on the basis of race, religion, disability, color, gender, national origin, age, political opinion, sexual orientation, veteran status, or marital status.
+Howard Community College awards financial aid in a manner that does not discriminate on the basis of race, religion, ability/disability, color, gender, national origin, age, political opinion, sexual orientation, veteran status, or marital status.

 Students must complete the Free Application for Federal Student Aid (FAFSA) to begin the application procedure.
 The FAFSA link is available on the HCC website at www.howardcc.edu.
-Select Admissions and Enrollment and click on the Pay for College option.
+Select Admissions and click on the Pay for College option.
+In addition, students must be admitted to HCC and have a valid Social Security Number (SSN) on file with Admissions and Advising before HCC can receive the FAFSA results.

 Students seeking any type of financial aid are strongly urged to apply by the March 1 priority filing date.
-Applications submitted by this date will be given first priority for limited grant funds.
-Applicants are also strongly encouraged to apply early to ensure the timely receipt of financial aid funds.
+Financial aid files completed by March 1st will be given first priority for limited grant funds.
+Applicants are encouraged to apply early for timely receipt of financial aid funds.

 Transfer Student Application Procedures